UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope-ch3.md

 | NamedValues | Contains a mapping of named variables to the generated [Value](xref:Llvm.NET.Values.Value) |

 ### Generate Method
 The Generate method is used by the REPL loop to generate the final output from a parse tree.
 The common implementation simply checks for syntax errors in the tree, and if there were any returns null otherwise performs a visitor walk against the parse tree to generate a result.
-The syntax errors check is done in the generator to all generators to handle invalid input or partial input gracefully or in some special fashion determined by the generator implementation.
+The syntax errors check is done in the generator to allow generators to handle invalid input or partial input gracefully or in some special fashion determined by the needs of the generator implementation.

 [!code-csharp[Main](../../../Samples/Kaleidoscope/Chapter3/CodeGenerator.cs#Generate)]